 Apply

-deserving of wider recognition) via our open call for artists.
+deserving of wider recognition), usually annually, via our open call for artists.
+Relevance to one or both of our two themes is more significant than what genre of music you play.
 Applicants are asked to write about their musical background and interests, as well as provide some other basic information, including samples of their solo and collaborative work.
+This year we are evolving the project to further embrace interspecies as well as intercultural music-making.

-Making Tracks takes place each Autumn - this year between September 18th and October 17th.
-During a two-week artist residency at Cove Park on the west coast of Scotland, musicians receive professional development, incubate new collaborative works, and take time out to develop their craft and career plans.
-They then go on tour for two weeks, performing solo and collaboratively at 10 concerts around the country, and contributing to 10 youth music workshops.
-It is essential that all potential applicants read more about what we do and the information below on eligibility and selection criteria before applying.
+During our artist residency (9th - 22nd September) musicians receive professional development, incubate new collaborative works, and take time out to develop their craft and career plans.
+They then go on tour (22nd September - 5th October), performing solo and collaboratively at 10 concerts, and contributing to 10 youth music workshops.

 Eligibility Information